 Invented in Southern Taiwan in the 1980's zhēnzhū nǎichá or Bubble/Pearl Milk Tea is a popular drink both here and abroad.
 In Taiwan, it is hard to venture any distance without coming across a shop selling this ubiquitious beverage or a person drinking one.
 There are many possible ingredients that can be added your drink, tapioca balls or pearls being one of the most common.
 In this class we will learn how to make our own zhēnzhū nǎichá with good quality tea and hand-rolled pearls.
 Although it is nearly a meal in itself, it is quite popular to also have a small snack along with one's tea, so Ivy will also prepare two popular Taiwan small eats: Noodles with Minced Pork and a Cucumber Salad.
 This is a true Taiwanese foodie experience--and lots of fun too!
-This is a great class for teens and kids (16 and older may attend on their own; children 10-15 require an adult to accompany them in the class).
+This is a great class for adults, teens and kids (16 and older may attend on their own; children 10-15 require an adult to accompany them in the class).

 Instructor: Ivy Chen